aKhfagy/data-structures-algorithms/README.md

-# Data-Structures-and-Algorithms-Specialization
-This repository contains the slides and assignments that I used in the specialization.
+# Data Structures and Algorithms

-For more details visit the [wiki](https://github.com/aKhfagy/Data-Structures-and-Algorithms-Specialization/wiki).
+For more details visit the [wiki](https://github.com/aKhfagy/data-structures-algorithms/wiki).

+## Comming Soon!
+For explanations of the material in this repository visit the [GitHub Page](https://akhfagy.github.io/data-structures-algorithms).